He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 And Mr. Valentine began to cut a rug.
 And how!

-Not that anyone should have been that shocked.
-He danced like the dickens every chance he got.
-And when he was wasn’t dancing, he was singing some old chestnut, which is students never heard before – just one of the many quirks and eccentricities his students loved so much.
+Of course, when he was wasn’t dancing, he was singing some old chestnut nobody had ever heard before– just one of the many quirks and eccentricities his students loved so much (aside from being the most caring teacher any of them ever had).
 And yet another reason for students to be confused as to what his actual age was.

 Mr. Valentine had legitimate concerns about she would be it weren’t for theater.
 Now that the season was over, all he could do was hope that she would stay out of trouble – particularly as far as drugs were concerned.
 He had already busted her for pot once.
 But rather than reporting it, he gave her a motivational pep talk instead.
 Though he knew the “right’ thing to do would have been to turn her in, he also knew that she would never trust him again and would likely lead her to getting into even more trouble down the road.
 He did what he honestly thought was in her best interest and safety.
 He wasn’t afraid to break the rules in order to do the right thing.